Skip to content

 ./apiproxy/resources/java/library.jar

-# Optional OpenAPI spec files (for use with the OAS policy)
+# Optional OpenAPI Description files (for use with the OAS policy)

 ./apiproxy/resources/oas